I have a passion for senior dogs and would love to see more finding homes, so of course I’d like to “convince” you to adopt one!!

 You’ll save a life

-Older dogs are often overlooked in shelters, and believe me, it’s sad to watch.
-With puppies and kittens killed every day in shelters across the country, what chance do you think an older dog has of making it out of there alive?
-How wonderful to have the opportunity to, literally, save a life.
+Older dogs are often overlooked in shelters and believe me, it’s sad to watch.
+With puppies and kittens killed every day in shelters across the country, what chance do you think an older dog has of making it out alive?
+How wonderful to have the opportunity to literally save a life.

 In my experience they know when they’re being given a chance at happiness, and they’re grateful for it.

 A perfect companion for the more mature humans among us